keandrejimeno/Data-Analysis-Portfolio-Projects/README.md

 **Code:** [COVID-19 Data Query](https://github.com/keandrejimeno/PortfolioProjects/blob/main/COVID19%20Data%20Query.sql)

 **Description:** The data is sourced from the World Health Organization (WHO) which tracked and recorded daily metrics related to the COVID-19 pandemic, including infection cases, deaths, tests and vaccinations, and other socioeconomic metrics, such as population.
 It includes 255 locations including countries and autonomous territories, and spans from 01-01-2020 to 10-16-2023.
-The code explores the data, select relevant metrics, perform calculated metrics including infection rates, death rates and vaccination rates in proportion to the population, and highlighting events such as the earliest time the country vaccinated and their highest vaccination rate.
+The code explores the data, selects relevant metrics, performs calculated metrics including infection rates, death rates and vaccination rates in proportion to the population, and highlights events such as the earliest time the country was vaccinated and their highest vaccination rate.

 **Skills:** Joins, CTEs, Temp Tables, Windows Functions, Aggregate Functions, Converting Data Types